 - Save the query to your project

-There is much more to learn about queries and query languages than will fit into one article, and this tutorial just scratches the surface of how to write and save queries.
-If you're conversant with SQL or SPARQL your best next step is use your project to practice writing queries on data.world.
+There is much more to learn about queries and query languages than will fit into one tutorial, and this one just scratches the surface of how to write and save queries.
+If you're conversant with SQL or SPARQL, your best next step is use your project to practice writing queries on data.world.
 If you need more information, both our SQL and SPARQL documentation are great resources.
 If you don't know either SQL or SPARQL and want to query data.world datasets we recommend you work through our SQL tutorial.
-More information about queries and how to use them is covered in the section Advanced work with queries.
+More information about queries and how to use them is covered in the tutorial Advanced work with queries.

 - Query basics - A general intro to queries on data.world

 - Working with existing queries - How to save existing queries for your own use

 - Using Query templates - Creating and using query templates to make using variables in queries easier

 - SQL documentation - How to use SQL on data.world